TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-policy.rst

 .. class:: SafeChildWatcher

-   This implementation uses active event loop from the main thread to handle :py:data:`SIGCHLD` signal.
+   This implementation uses active event loop kutoka the main thread to handle :py:data:`SIGCHLD` signal.
 If the main thread has no running event loop another thread cannot spawn a subprocess (:exc:`RuntimeError` is raised).